graphitemaster/odin_review/site/content/index.md

 }
 ```

-I thought long and hard about how this could possibly fail.
+I thought quite a bit about how this could possibly fail.
 Looking back at the reactor code the only way memory corruption could occur is if `mutex_try_lock` succeeded without actually locking the mutex.

 Looking at the Windows package which declares the `TryAcquireSRWLockExclusive` procedure we saw the following.
 ```odin
 TryAcquireSRWLockExclusive :: proc(SRWLock: ^SRWLOCK) -> BOOL
 ```

-This looked perfectly reasonably, until a corworker looked at the [MSDN page](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-tryacquiresrwlockexclusive) for it.
+This looked perfectly reasonable, until a corworker looked at the [MSDN page](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-tryacquiresrwlockexclusive) for it.
 ```c
 BOOLEAN TryAcquireSRWLockExclusive(
   [in, out] PSRWLOCK SRWLock